What You’ll Learn

 - Lienholder payoffs

-Not only does this ensure all parties are properly compensated at closing, it also protects buyers and sellers from potential loss.
+Not only does this ensure all parties are properly compensated at closing, it also protects buyers and sellers from potential loss which is a good idea for big transactions such as a home purchase.
 Another key benefit of escrow accounts is that they protect your money until all agreed-upon conditions are fulfilled by both parties; these can range from property inspections to appraisals to repairs.
 Purchase transactions can fall “out of escrow” if either the buyer or the seller fails to uphold their end of the bargain.
 Since escrow accounts are maintained by neutral third parties, it’s easier to ensure that large lump sums (such as down payments) will be returned to you without issue.
 Note: earnest money can sometimes be the exception to this rule, so check the terms of your deposit before putting anything in escrow.

 Refinance escrow accounts